Lex-mmm/sasicu_example/README.md

 ## License

 This work is provided for non-commercial use only.
-You are not allowed to commercially use, reproduce, or distribute any part of this repository without obtaining explicit permission from the author.
+You are not allowed to commercially use, reproduce, or distribute any part of this repository without obtaining explicit permission from the L.M. van Loon (l.m.vanloon@utwente.nl).
 For commercial use inquiries, please contact the repository maintainer.

 ## References